Patient Safety Net

 Alternate complaint avenues

-Patient Safety Net Pilot
+Patient Safety Net statewide implementation

-For more information contact the Patient Safety Net team at patient_safety_net@health.qld.gov.au
+• For more information, contact the Patient Safety Net team at patient_safety_net@health.qld.gov.au